hardwario/docs/chester/catalog-applications/chester-push.md

 ## Hardware Description

-The catalog **CHESTER Push** hardware consists of the following ordering codes:
+The catalog application **CHESTER Push** hardware consists of the following ordering codes:

 * `CHESTER-M-CGLS` - CHESTER mainboard
 * `CHESTER-Z-F` - Four push buttons (see [**Ordering Codes**](../ordering-codes.md#chester-z) for more variants)